Back to blog

 Think of a project scope as the lines on a soccer field.
 You know where the game is played and what’s considered out-of-bounds.

 A well-defined project scope marks what’s included in the project and what’s left out, helping your team focus on the core objectives.
-Stating both the inclusions and the exclusions helps avoid mission creep — a situation where a project is unintentionally expanded beyond its original objectives.
+This helps avoid scope creep — a situation where a project is unintentionally expanded beyond its original objectives.

 Do: